saylesss88/nix-book/src/nix/hardening_NixOS.md

 > came from `--Source`, you can often click to check for yourself.
 Much of the
 > information comes directly from the wiki or other respected sources that are
 > also linked in multiple places.
 Although this is a work in progress, if you
-> use a little common sense you could end up with a much more secure NixOS
+> use a little common sense with a bit of caution you could end up with a much
-> system.
+> more secure NixOS system that fits your needs.

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.